osg-htc/user-documentation/documentation/software_examples/other_languages_tools/conda-tarball.md

 The Anaconda/Miniconda distribution of Python is a common tool for installing and managing Python-based software and other tools.

-There are two ways of using Conda on the OSPool: with a tarball as described in this guide, or via a [custom Apptainer/Singularity container](../conda-container/).
+There are two ways of using Conda on the OSPool: with a tarball as described in this guide, or by installing Conda inside a [custom Apptainer/Singularity container](../conda-container/).
 Either works well, but the container solution might be better if your Conda environment contains non-Python tools.